-We don’t hear too much about vitamin K, but it’s an important nutrient for children’s health.
+We don’t hear too much about vitamin K for kids, but it’s an important nutrient health.
 Vitamin K is a fat-soluble vitamin that plays a starring role in blood clotting.

 Vitamin K is important, as it helps bleeding stop.
 In fact, it is responsible for producing 4 of the 13 proteins required for blood clotting.
 Read more about the proteins here.